Interview: Kumail Nanjiani and Emily V. Gordon on “The Big Sick”

 Emily V. Gordon wants you to know that her father did not cheat on her mother.
 You might think that he did because in the movie Gordon wrote with her husband, Kumail Nanjiani, about their romance, movie Emily’s father, played by Ray Romano, confesses that he had an affair.
 But Gordon and Nanjiani explained in an interview that the overall story is true, and Nanjiani plays himself, but some elements were compressed or heightened for dramatic purposes.

 This part is true: Gordon met Nanjiani when she was in grad school studying psychology and he was a stand-up comic.
 Very early in their relationship, she suddenly became critically ill.
 This is probably the only romantic comedy in history to have its female lead spend half the movie in a medically induced coma.
 And that’s not even the couple’s biggest obstacle.
 Nanjiani’s Pakistani immigrant family wants him to marry a girl from their religion and culture.
-Gordon is neither.
-He hasn’t told Gordon about the parade of eligible girls his mother has “dropping by” the house when he is visiting his parents.
+Gordon’s character, Emily Gardiner in the movie, is neither.
+He hasn’t told her about the parade of eligible girls his mother has “dropping by” the house when he is visiting his parents.
 Movie Emily, played by Zoe Kazan, breaks up with Nanjiani just before she gets sick, and then he meets her parents (Romano and Holly Hunter) for the first time at the hospital.
-The second half of the film is a different love story, between Nanjiani and the Gordons.
-“And then we get to really, really play and create these like really fun people,” she said.
+The second half of the film is a different love story, between Nanjiani and Emily’s parents.
+“And then we get to really, really play and create these really fun people,” she said.
 “My parents are lovely but it would have been a more boring movie.”

 Nanjiani said that writing the film helped him to appreciate and understand his parents’ reaction to his wanting to marry Gordon.
 “When people from a different culture come here you want to hold on to your own culture but you also want to be your own person.
 It’s a complicated thing and you do lose something going against the wishes of your parents and your culture.
 But ultimately it has to be a personal decision.”